Quick and Easy Salt Dough Valentines Day #Diy

 • 1 cup water

-• I used flour when rolling so dough wouldn’t stick to rolling pin but, you can use wax paper if you prefer.
-Dust off flour prior to stamping!
+• I used flour when rolling so the dough wouldn’t stick to the rolling pin but, you can use wax paper if you prefer.
+Dust off flour before stamping!

 Heart cookie cutter on salt dough